 And follow us on Twitter @FDA_Drug_Info for up to the minute important drug information.
 Know the moment it happens.

-FDA Drug Safety Podcast: FDA asks manufacturer of the leukemia drug Iclusig (ponatinib) to suspend marketing and sales mp3(MP3 - 4.8MB) FDA Drug Safety Communication: FDA asks manufacturer of the leukemia drug Iclusig (ponatinib) to suspend marketing and sales[ARCHIVED] FDA Drug Safety Communication: FDA investigating leukemia drug Iclusig (ponatinib) after increased reports of serious blood clots in arteries and veins[ARCHIVED]
+FDA Drug Safety Podcast: FDA asks manufacturer of the leukemia drug Iclusig (ponatinib) to suspend marketing and sales mp3(MP3 - 4.8MB) [ARCHIVED] FDA Drug Safety Communication: FDA asks manufacturer of the leukemia drug Iclusig (ponatinib) to suspend marketing and sales[ARCHIVED] FDA Drug Safety Communication: FDA investigating leukemia drug Iclusig (ponatinib) after increased reports of serious blood clots in arteries and veins[ARCHIVED]